Including some hacks you might not know about...

 Instagram Archive is the newest feature to hit the social media app.
 You may have come across the clock icon on the top right hand corner on your profile when you were doing your nightly scroll, but a little unsure as to what it entailed.
 So, before you go clicking away, here’s what you need to know…

 Firstly, only you can see your archive, but you can only archive your own content.
 Do this by clicking on the three dot icon on one of your posts and clicking ‘Archive’.
-This will hide that photo onto your archive page.
+This will hide that photo off your profile and show it on your Archive page.
 Then, if you want to, you can move that photo back by clicking ‘Show on Profile’, and it will go back to its original spot on your feed.

-There are two reasons why Instagram Archive has been introduced: to move old posts that you don’t have the heart to delete permanently – i.e. an old selfie that didn’t quite get the reception you’d hoped for, or a picture of an ex that you don’t want to see every day – and to make people feel more comfortable about posting photos in the first place, as the stakes aren't so be-all-end-all.
+There are two reasons why Instagram Archive has been introduced: to move old posts that you don’t have the heart to delete permanently – i.e. an old selfie that didn’t quite get the reception you’d hoped for, or, say you wanted to hide a picture of an ex so you don't have to see it everyday – and to make people feel more comfortable about posting photos in the first place, as the stakes aren't so be-all-end-all.

 How do you block someone on Instagram, and what happens when you block someone?

 There are a whole host of reasons why you would feel the need to block someone on Instagram: you have a weird stalker who comments strange things on everything you do and you’d feel more comfortable removing their access from your page; you might block an ex, just to save yourself accidentally seeing something you'd rather not; or, for perhaps inexplicable and irrational reasons, you’d rather just not have somebody popping in your cyber-sphere: block block block.

 Blocking someone on Instagram is straightforward.
 Just go on their account, click the three-dot icon and click ‘Block User’.